nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `s-list`

-Example: Let's say you want to see a list of the drink sales that have been recorded.
-You can follow these
+Example: Let's say you want to see an ordered list of drink sales that have been recorded with `s-update`.
-instructions:
+You can follow these instructions:

 1. Type `s-list` into the _Command Box_.
 2. Press "Enter" to execute the command.